bob-606/5.easa.fi/README.md

 ## 11. What is the principle of a Fowler flap?
-What is the principle of a Fowler flap?
 - The rear part of the wing is folded down
 - ***A profile-like flap is extended from the trailing edge of the wing***
 - At high angles of attack a part of the leading edge lifts